Mortgages & Loans

 Disclosure of Account Information to Third Parties.
 We will disclose information to third parties about your Account or transactions under the following circumstances: (1) where it is necessary for completing transactions; (2) in order to verify the existence and condition of your Account for third parties, such as a credit bureau or merchant; (3) in order to comply with a government agency or court order or subpoena; and (4) if you or your representative give us your permission.
 We also may disclose information under other circumstances authorized by the law of the state in which we are located.

 Transaction Receipts; Documentation.
 You can get a receipt at the time you use your Card, except when using the Card by telephone, mail, or home or business computer.

 Fees and Charges.
 There is no charge to use your Card for withdrawals or balance inquiries at any First Horizon Bank ATM.
 A $2.00 charge is imposed for each Account transaction using a non-First Horizon Bank ATM.
 The owner of that ATM (or network it uses) might also surcharge you to use its machine.
-A $5.00 dormant account fee is charged when there have been no deposits into or withdrawals from your Account for a period of 12 months.
 You authorize us to deduct appropriate fees directly from your account balance.
-There will be Card replacement fee of $5.00 and a $25.00 fee if express delivery is requested.
+There will be a Card replacement fee of $5.00 and a $25.00 fee if express delivery is requested.
 When you use an ATM, you may be charged a fee by the ATM operator or any network used and you may be charged a fee for a balance inquiry even if you do not complete a fund transfer.